linode/apl-core/docs/BATS.md

 ## How should I add tests?

-By convention, append new test files or create new test files in the \$root/bin/tests folder.
+By convention, add a new test to an existing test file or create new test files in the \$root/bin/tests folder.
 Follow [this Shell Style Guide](https://github.com/google/styleguide/blob/gh-pages/shellguide.md) and apply the following rules:

 - use 'true' and 'false' strings for boolean flags, and always compare them as strings `[[ "$var" == "false" ]]`
 - use capital case for environment variables naming and for the others use lower case.